2005sahildeshmukh/Decision-Tree-And-Random-Forest/README.md

 Model evaluation using accuracy, confusion matrix, and classification reports

-Visualization of feature importance to interpret model predictions

 This project is ideal for beginners to understand tree-based algorithms and how they handle multiclass classification problems.